 Not uncommon: Smokers are most common, but there are others who have genetic or inhalation issues. ...Read more

 Deoxygenated blood enters the lungs from the right side of the heart and travels to the lungs.
 When you inspire, oxygen flows into the lungs, transverses the capilliares and attaches to hemoglobin down a gradient.
 At the same time, co2 diffuses into the capilaries and is expelled with exhalation.
 Oxygen rich blood then flows to the left side of the heart and into the ...Read more

 - Talk to a doctor online

-- What are the chances of getting lung cancer?
+- What are my chances of getting cancer?

 - What are the chances of getting cervical cancer when hpv high risk positive?

-- What are the chances of smoker surviving lung cancer?
+- What are the chances of getting als?

-- What are the chances of me getting cancer if i smoke?
+- What are the chances of getting cancer on humira?